madetech/academy/README.md

 ##Goals:

-We've set five key goals which we'll work with you to achieve during the twelve week programme:
+We've set five goals which we'll work with you to achieve during the twelve week programme:

 1. Gain a strong grounding in the skills required to become a modern software engineer.
 2. Ship a moderately complex greenfield application using the methods we've introduced.